 Miscellaneous, Unreleased, Pirated, and Misidentified Recordings

-Unreleased Brunswick, ARC, Decca
+Unreleased Brunswick, ARC

-These Brunswick recordings were supposedly spotted in Brunswick’s ledgers and later listed by “party record” discographer David Diehl.
+These recordings were spotted in Brunswick’s ledgers and later listed by “party record” discographer David Diehl.
 Actual copies of the records, or pressing plates have never been found.
 They’re listed in Brunswick Records: Chicago and Regional Sessions by Ross Laird, page 1329.

 “SCOTCH & BOURBON, comic dialog.

 Los Angeles, October 29, 1929, 11:00 am to 2:00 pm